jdeyton/forge-tools/forge-psql/README.md

 ## How to Deploy

-### Create the password files

-These are stored in /etc/forge/data/psql/<username> and are locked down to only the root user.

 ### docker-compose

+**NOTE:** The stack definition targets deployment via swarm.
+To use docker- compose, you will need to update the secrets in the `.yml` to use the file- based secrets instead of the external/named secrets.

+#### Create Password Files

+These are stored in `/etc/forge/data/psql/<username>` and are locked down to only the root user.

+#### Build/Start the Service

 In this directory, run as `root`: